RuoyuGuo/GI-Adapter/.ipynb_checkpoints/README-checkpoint.md

   tgt_dataset_dict = dict(..., data_root='[YOUR_DATA_FOLDER_ROOT]', ...)
   ```

+    - **Data Preprocessing:** Finally, run the following script to convert the label IDs.
+Before running, open the script and modify the dataset paths to match your local directories.
+    ```shell
+        sh ./tools/convert_datasets/convert.sh
+    ```

 - Note that RAND_CITYSCAPES is SYNTHIA.
 The final folder structure should look like this:
 ```
 GI-Adapter